 All Applause acoustic-electric guitars from Ovation is designed to give maximum performance out of these quality instruments.
 The new models still made of solid spruce top with scalloped X bracing and laser-cut multi-sound holes.
 It has the traditional Ovation ornaments, plus the Ovangkol fretboard and Lyrachord mid-depth body with a cutaway for ease of playability.

-This particular model of Ovation Applause features a CE304T preamp paired with Ovation Slimline pickup so that users can experience a more upgraded electronics.
+This particular model of Ovation Applause features a CE304T preamp paired with Ovation Slimline pickup so that users can experience more upgraded electronics.
 This means you’ll get to capture more clarity, definition and tonal balance of your acoustic-electric.
 Its new headstock also adds to the sleek design of the instrument.

 - Can produce a wide variety of sounds with perfect clarity